twosixlabs/armory/docs/instrumentation_example.md

 For the scope of this document, we don't dwell on what `armory` is doing with `get_hub().connect_meter(meter)` other than to mention this step is necessary for establishing the connection between `meter` created in `armory/user_init.py` and `probe` created in the modified version of `armory/baseline_models/pytorch/cifar.py`.

 ### Config Setup
-Last but not least, the config file passed to `armory run` needs to updated for these changes to take effect.
-Assuming the `"model"` block has been changed appropriately, the other block that needs to be added is `"user_init"`:
+Last but not least, the config file passed to `armory run` needs to be updated for these changes to take effect.
+Assuming the `"model"` block has been changed appropriately, the other block that needs to be added is `"user_init"` (please refer to [User Initialization](./scenarios.md#user-initialization) for more details about using the `user_init` block):
 ```json
 ...
     "model": {